▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 History

 The Schiller Hound It is a working breed that has existed in Sweden since the Middle Ages.
-However, the breed was not really established and recognized until 1952.
+But, the breed was not really established and recognized until 1952.
 This recognition is due in large part to a breeder, Per Schiller, who gave the breed its name.

 In 1886, at the first Swedish dog show, they were shown 189 hounds.
 Among them were Tamburini and Ralla I, a brother and sister belonging to Per Schiller.
 They were descended from the famous hounds of the Kaflas estate.
 These dogs probably came from southern Germany: rather small, fawn in color with black fur and slight white markings.